Caïssa Britannia (originally British Chess)

 You can also play this game with other online by means of Game Courier, our online play-by-mail system.

 Play on a 10x10 board.
 While playing on an ordinary two-color board is okay, playing on a three-color board, as illustrated above, will aid in the visualization of Dragon moves and the Nightrider moves of the Unicorn.
 Use regular Chess pieces for every piece but the Lions, Unicorns, and Dragons.
 Use Chess variant pieces if you have them, or use pieces from a Chess set in another style or size.
-Another option is to buy some Lion, Unicorn, and Dragon figures for role playing games and to paint them the same colors as your Chess pieces.

 Written by Fergus Duniho.